/ Peninsula Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a permanent disability, you may be able to receive further compensation under Michigan law.
-These payments are meant to make up for the ongoing effects of your injury on your ability to work.
+If your workplace injury causes a long-term impairment, you may be able to receive additional benefits under Michigan law.
+These entitlements are meant to account for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: